X

 Minocycline for Acne & Rosacea

 Acne vulgaris and papulopustular rosacea are two clinically similar conditions that both affect the face and cause breakouts.
 With these types of acne, we tend to see inflamed bumps, some of them with an overlying white cap.
 These are called papules and pustules.
-Inside of these bumps, there are inflammatory white blood cells that substantially contribute to the problem with their inflammatory properties, including the release of proteins that further worsen inflammation.
+Inside these bumps, there are inflammatory white blood cells that substantially contribute to the problem with their inflammatory properties, including the release of proteins that further worsen inflammation.

 For decades, oral antibiotics (those taken as a pill by mouth) have been the antibiotic of choice to treat acne and rosacea (the National Rosacea Society explains why here).
-The best dermatologists have worked to be more conservative with the use of these medications because of their other potential effects on the body.
+The best dermatologists have worked to be more conservative with the use of these medications because of their other potential long-term effects on the body.
 Taking this into consideration, our general approach at Advanced Dermatology of the Midlands has always been to discuss plans for how to minimize exposure to oral antibiotics whenever we are prescribing them.

 When treating these specific conditions with oral antibiotics, we also counsel patients on how they should reduce and attempt to stop the antibiotic in time as they improve.
 This helps to minimize systemic exposure and potential side effects.
-We also frequently use topical (applied) antibiotics.
-We use these instead of (or along with) oral antibiotics.
+We also frequently use topical (applied) antibiotics instead of (or along with) oral antibiotics.
 This allows us to get the best effect possible for our patients with the highest level of safety.
 Where necessary, this combination can make it easier to stop the oral antibiotic more rapidly.

 Minocycline has remained the most prescribed oral antibiotic for acne and papulopustular rosacea.
 Yet, up to now, we haven’t had a topical version of this medication.
 The exciting news is that all that has changed!

-Types of Topical Minocycline
+Types of Topical Minocycline for Acne

 Amzeeq (4% minocycline foam)